leukaemia

 3. Hygiene: Practicing good hygiene to reduce the risk of infections, such as frequent handwashing and avoiding contact with sick individuals.

-4. Avoiding Exposure to Harmful Substances: Minimizing exposure to chemicals, radiation, and other environmental factors that may increase the risk of leukemia or exacerbate its symptoms.
+4. Avoiding Exposure to Harmful Substances: Minimizing exposure to chemicals, radiation, and other environmental factors that may increase the risk of leukaemia or exacerbate its symptoms.

 5. Medication Adherence: Taking prescribed medications as directed by healthcare professionals to manage symptoms and prevent complications.

-6. Emotional Support: Seeking emotional support from friends, family, or support groups to cope with the challenges of living with leukemia.
+6. Emotional Support: Seeking emotional support from friends, family, or support groups to cope with the challenges of living with leukaemia.

-7. Avoiding Smoking and Alcohol: Avoiding smoking and excessive alcohol consumption, as these habits can weaken the immune system and worsen leukemia symptoms.
+7. Avoiding Smoking and Alcohol: Avoiding smoking and excessive alcohol consumption, as these habits can weaken the immune system and worsen leukaemia symptoms.

 8. Vaccinations: Ensuring up-to-date vaccinations, as recommended by healthcare providers, to protect against infections.